Pabla007/HTB-Journey/Try Hack Me/07 Holo/Task 15 - Docker Situational Awareness.md

 Containers allow environment variables to be provided from the host operating system by the use of a .dockerenv file.
 This file is located in the "/" directory and would exist on a container -even if no environment variables were provided.

+to check if docker env is there or not this is the command
 ```
 cd / && ls -lah
 ```